 In particular, Saipem's 'Anticorruption Compliance Programme' is dynamic and is constantly focused on the evolution of the national and international framework of regulations and best practices.
 Over the course of the years, in a perspective of continuous improvement, the "Anticorruption Compliance Programme" has been constantly updated in line with the reference provisions (including among others the United Nations Convention against Corruption, the Organisation for Economic Co-operation and Development Convention on Combating the Bribery of Foreign Public Officials in International Business Transactions, Italian Legislative Decree No. 231 of June 8, 2001, the US Foreign Corrupt Practices Act, the UK Bribery Act and the French Sapin 2 law).
 More specifically, the Board of Directors of Saipem SpA approved the "Anticorruption Management System Guideline" (Anticorruption MSG) on April 23, 2012.
 This repealed and replaced the previous Anticorruption Compliance Guidelines in order to optimise the compliance system in force.
-All the detailed anticorruption procedures for specific risk areas were then updated (inter alia, the procedures for joint venture agreements, sponsorship, gifts, non-profit initiatives, vendors and consultants, relations with public administration and merger & acquisition operations).
+All the detailed anticorruption procedures for specific risk

-(2) Human rights clauses are in the "General terms and conditions" of all contracts.
+(1) Human rights clauses are in the "General terms and conditions" of all contracts.